PistonDevelopers/piston/README.md

 You can now use https://github.com/PistonDevelopers/piston-workspace repository to download and build Piston without having to set up symlinks manually.

-Follow the instructions in the piston-workspace README before you add the libraries to your project.

-The '.rlib' files are located in 'piston-workspace/piston/target/cpu-vendor-os/lib'.

 ## Add libraries to your project

 After building Piston, you need to add the '.rlib' files to your '/target/cpu-vendor-os/lib/' folder.